July 3, 2018

 How to date vintage clothing!
 In the pictures, I’m wearing a dress from circa 1955.

-How to Date Vintage Clothing with the Help of Zippers, Lining, Care Tag and More.
+Learn How to Date Vintage Clothing with the Help of Zippers, Lining and Care Tag

 I find zippers fascinating and they certainly deserve a separate chapter or even a post.
 For the time being, you have to forgive me for giving you just a couple of simple clues on how to date a vintage garment thanks to zippers.